amenzwa/amenzwa.github.io/computing/CSCurriculum.md

 ## *technology*

-- ***information systems***—Information Systems (IFSM) is a subfield of CS that specialise in the operation of enterprise computing systems.
+- ***information systems***—Information Systems (IFSM) is a subfield of CS that specialises in the operation of enterprise computing systems.
 CS, too, studies DBs, networks, enterprise applications, and the like, but with a focus on theory and design.
 IFSM, on the other hand, studies the practical aspects of these technologies, such as economics of ownership, operation, maintenance, etc.
 - ***coding camps***—A large majority of people who work as coders today do not have a background in CS.
 Coders have all types of educational backgrounds.
 Some even have a degree in English Literature.
 Many of them entered IT by attending coding camps, and they work as web application developers or mobile application developers.

 ## *engineering*